Am I A Good Candidate For Blepharoplasty Surgery?

 - Chronic pain

-Dr. O’Connell performs most upper eyelid surgeries under only local anesthesia.
+Dr. O’Connell performs most upper eyelid surgeries under only local anesthesia and he has demonstrated his technique on the CBS Morning Show.
+This saves our patients risk and cost.
 In most cases, lower blepharoplasty is performed under local anesthesia alone or with the addition of monitored intravenous sedation.
 Non-invasive approaches are performed with local anesthesia or without the need for any anesthesia whatsoever.